pvini07BR/3DSky/README.md

 After launching the program, you will encounter a black screen.
 This is the intended behavior.
 Now go on the "Run and Debug" option in VSCode and click the play button above, with the label "Attach to gdb server".
 The program will automatically run again as normally, but the GDB will be attached.

+If you wish to use GDB separately, or want to know more about it, you can follow [this wonderful guide](https://bmaupin.github.io/wiki/other/3ds/3ds-debugging.html) I found.

 # Credits